Bat Lash: Publication history

 Bat Lash made several other appearances after his cancellation in issues of Weird Western Tales and other titles.
 He had a story in DC Special Series #16 and a brief backup series in Jonah Hex #49 & 51–52 in 1981.
 In the 1989/90 miniseries Time Masters Bat Lash makes a brief appearance along with Jonah Hex.
 He appears in an alternate time-line in Justice League Europe Annual #2, written in 1991.
 An older Crimson Fox, through a time travel accident, appears in the middle of a card game, allowing Bat Lash the opportunity to save himself (and her) from Bat's own cheating.
 During the chase, Bat encounters one "Miss Sally", who is sad that she has not seen Bat in months.

 A 1998 miniseries, "Guns of the Dragon" set in 1927 China, teams an elderly Bat Lash with Biff Bradley and Enemy Ace on an adventure that sends them to Dinosaur Island.

 In 2006, writers Jimmy Palmiotti and Justin Gray wrote Lash into Jonah Hex #3.
-For Halloween in 2007 Bat Lash rides with Jonah Hex to save Lazarus Lane, the host Body of El Diablo, in Jonah Hex #24.
+For Halloween in 2007 Bat Lash works with Jonah Hex to save Lazarus Lane in Jonah Hex #24.
 He also appears in Jonah Hex #70.

 In 2008, Bat Lash appeared in a self-titled, six issue miniseries from DC, written by Aragones, with dialog by acclaimed western novelist Peter Brandvold, art by John Severin and covers by Walt Simonson.
 It was reprinted in trade paperback as Bat Lash: Guns and Roses in 2008.

-In the Weird Western Tales #71 tie-in to the Blackest Night crossover, Bat Lash was reanimated as a member of the Black Lantern along with Black Lantern Jonah Hex and Scalphunter.
+In Blackest Night, Bat Lash is temporarily resurrected as a Black Lantern alongside Jonah Hex and Scalphunter.

-Bat Lash is one of six DC heroes featured in Walt Simonson's 2012 graphic novel, The Judas Coin.
+Bat Lash is one of six DC heroes featured in Walt Simonson's 2012 graphic novel The Judas Coin.

-During the "Dark Nights: Death Metal" storyline, Bat Lash is among the superheroes revived by Batman using a Black Lantern ring.
+During the Dark Nights: Death Metal storyline, Bat Lash is among the superheroes revived by Batman using a Black Lantern ring.

 In other media

 Television

-Bat Lash appears in the Justice League Unlimited episode "The Once and Future Thing Part One: Weird Western Tales", voiced by Ben Browder.
-This version is easy-going and good-mannered, though he possesses a mischievous streak and is prone to quoting his father.
+Bat Lash appears in the Justice League Unlimited episode "The Once and Future Thing, Part One: Weird Western Tales", voiced by Ben Browder.